cppservergit/apiserver-odbc/README.md

 ```
 multipass launch -n testvm -c 4 -m 2g -d 6g lts
 ```
-If you are not going to update the whole operating system then you can use `-d 4g` for 4GB of disk space.
+If you are not going to update the whole operating system, you can use `-d 4g` for 4GB of disk space.

 Update Ubuntu package list:
 ```